Ammaar-Alam/instagram-Checker/README.md

 1. Request your data from Instagram as described below.
 2. When you receive the email, download the ZIP file.
 3. In the web app, choose "Upload Instagram ZIP" and upload the ZIP directly.
-The server will locate `followers.json` and `following.json` automatically and run the analysis.
+The server will locate followers/following in JSON or HTML and run the analysis.

-Option B — Upload the JSON files manually:
+Option B — Upload the files manually (JSON or HTML):

 1. Extract the ZIP locally.
 2. Find the two files in the export (often under `connections/followers_and_following/`):
-   - `followers.json`
+   - `followers.json` or `followers.html`
-   - `following.json`
+   - `following.json` or `following.html`
-3. In the web app, choose the JSON upload option and select both files.
+3. In the web app, choose the manual upload option and select both files.

 ## Contributing